Research & Creative Fellowships

 For the 2025-2026 academic year, there are eleven projects.
 Six are returning as expanded and redefined projects with the same research leads as in the 2024-2025 academic year, and five projects are new.
 All of these projects incorporate multiple major fields of study including health care, sustainability, community focused with, and one project based at Pitt-Greensburg.

-For more information, download the information packet and apply here.
+For more information, download the information packet and apply here

-Applications after May 30 will be considered for programs where space is available.
+Applications after July 7 will be considered for programs where space is available.

 Summer Programs